Configuring Mobility with AOS-8 Level 3 v20.21 (CAM L3)

 - NOTE: on "Day 1" you should finish up to:

-- Lab Sections (1 - 4) must be finished before moving forward
+- Lab Sections (1-4) must be finished before moving forward

-- Task 1: MM base configuration
+- Task 1: MCR base configuration

 - Task 2: Global License Pool

-- Lab Section 2: Mobility Master Redundancy
+- Lab Section 2: Mobility Conductor Redundancy

 - Task 1: VRRP